XavianMoody10/Destinize/README.md

 It's a traveling brochure for Indonesia.
 This is a modern ui application made with ReactJS.

 Technologies Used:
-React
+React,
-CSS Modules
+CSS Modules,
-React Icons
+React Icons,
 Figma (Website Design)

 Why This Project: